 This local provider directory has been created to help you make an informed decision in selecting a service provider.
-This directory includes information about the providers, practitioners, organizations and any group affiliation under contract with the provider, street address(es), telephone number(s), website URL (if appropriate), the services they provide, cultural and linguistic capabilities (if they have completed cultural competency training), any non-English languages they speak (including American Sign Language), any specialty for which they are known, whether the provider's office/facility has accommodations for people with physical disabilities, and whether they are accepting new enrollees.
-Please note, however, that the availability of specific specialty service providers will vary depending on individual provider capacity and possibly the type of funding that is used for your services.
+This directory includes information about the providers which includes, at a minimum, the provider name, address, telephone number, website address, the services provided, hospital affiliation(s), whether they are accepting new enrollees, cultural and linguistic capabilities, any non-English languages they provide services in (including American Sign Language), days and hours of operation, whether the provider's office/facility has accommodations for people with physical disabilities.

+Please note: the availability of specific specialty service providers will vary depending on individual provider capacity and possibly the type of funding that is used for your services.